smilett/PyRecorder/README.md

 3. Set parameters by clicking the "Setting" button.
 4. Click "Record" to start recording, and click "Stop" to stop.
 5. Click "Play" to play back.

+## Compatibility

+The programme is, by now, only tested under OS X EI Capitan (10.11.2) with python 2.7.11.
+However, the code should be able to run on other platforms such as Linux and Windows, based on the cross-platform compabiity of python.

 ## Known issues